noiseprotocol/noise_spec/noise.md

 followed by a payload which may contain arbitrary data (e.g. certificates).
 Some of the public keys and payloads may be encrypted.

-A handshake pattern can be instantiated by **DH parameters** and **cipher parameters** to give a concrete protocol.
+A handshake pattern can be instantiated by **DH parameters** and **symmetric crypto parameters** to give a concrete protocol.
 An application using Noise must handle several **application responsibilities** on its own, such as indicating message lengths, or adding padding and extensibility into the payload.

 3. Message format
 ===================